glennhenry/cs-notes/docs/compilers-and-programming-languages/08-data-types/data-types.md

 With a type system, compilers determine the appropriate operation to perform on operands.
 For example, if `a` and `b` are integers, then `a + b` will result in an integer addition.
 If `b` is a floating-point number, the compiler checks whether addition between an integer and a floating-point number is allowed or defined by the user.
 If both answers are negative, the compiler may choose to throw an error or implicitly convert one type to another.

-Some term about type system :
+Some term about type system:

-- **Strong typing vs weak typing** : A strongly typed language will never convert one type to another when the operation between them are not supported.
+- **Strong typing vs weak typing**: A strongly typed language will never convert one type to another when the operation between them are not supported.
 Weak typed language may perform this if needed, which can potentially lead to unexpected errors.
-- **Static typing vs dynamic typing** : A statically typed language does type checking at compile-time, which results in variable must be annotated by its type (expect if it has type inference) when declared.
+- **Static typing vs dynamic typing**: A statically typed language does type checking at compile-time, which results in variable must be annotated by its type (expect if it has type inference) when declared.
 Dynamic typed is the opposite, it does type checking at runtime, and variable doesn't require explicit type annotation.
 By checking the type at runtime, a variable can hold different type of values during the execution of the program.

 #### Polymorphism